The Ecologic software platform comprises five components:

 The web client, web server and analytics server code is all deployed using a continuous integration process.
 When source code revisions are pushed to the source control system, images are automatically built within the source control system and a full test suite is performed to ensure the new build performs as expected.
 When desired, these images may be directly deployed to our platform, which subsequently rotates the images.
 This deployment system allows for rapid continuous integration of software improvements throughout the day while maintaining availability.
 The system also allows us to minimise the attack surface of the web platform, providing a high level of security to incursion.

-Database backups are captured and stored on an independent storage service on a daily basis, allowing the complete application to be rebuilt in a matter of minutes in the unlikely event of a catastrophic failure.
+Database backups are captured and stored on an independent storage service on a daily basis, allowing the complete application to be rebuilt in the unlikely event of a catastrophic failure.

 The Supplier API is applied to automatically notify suppliers and/or delivery partners when quotes or products have been requested, including the offer details, customer contact details, customer comments, and any technical details required (e.g. recommended specifications, number of storeys etc).